RanitManik/DSA-Bootcamp-Java/README.md

 ### My mission is to

-- equip you with a solid foundation in Data Structures and Algorithms using Java,
+- equip myself with a solid foundation in Data Structures and Algorithms using Java,
 - provide practical insights and best practices for efficient Java programming,
 - tackle real-world problems through coding exercises and projects.